bitrise-io/devcenter/_articles/en/reviews/using-custom-scripts-for-test-reports.md

     └── step-info.json
 ```

 As you can see, the sub-directories for each test run contain a `test-info.json` file.
-This file has to be created with the Script Step, with the `test-name` node defined in it.
+This file has to be created by the Script Step, with the `test-name` node defined in it.
 The `test-name` value will appear as the name of the test run on the Test Reports page.

 ```
 // Test Namme ...